(AIOps modules are accessible only to users with SuperAdmin permissions.)

 - Missing Device Organization Information

-Checks for devices that are not assigned to a category, site and strategic group.
+Checks for devices that are not assigned to category, site and strategic groups.
 Runs the autoconfiguration rules against the respective devices.

 - All Missing Basic Polling Data

 Checks that appropriate performance data is being collected from all monitored devices.
 If no data has been collected for a device in the previous 24-hour period, the plugin checks all credentials stored in Netreo and identifies any working credentials that are found.
 The user may then manually update their device templates or the respective device’s monitoring configuration.

 - Device Type Check

 Checks that the device type assigned to a monitored device by Netreo matches the device type as reported by SNMP when querying the device.
 Changes the assigned device type for mismatched devices.

 Checks that appropriate performance data is being collected from all monitored server devices.
 If no data has been collected for a server device in the previous 24-hour period, the plugin checks all credentials stored in Netreo and identifies any working credentials that are found.
 The user may then manually update their device templates or the respective device’s monitoring configuration.